Encouraging artwork on display in Greensburg

 “My work just didn’t seem to sell as well here in America as it did in Paraguay,” Morris said.
 “I sold over 150 pieces in the eight years we lived there.”

-Morris said that after returning to the states she began to feel like she wasn’t supposed to be an artist anymore so she tried her hand at photography.
-She was determined she could do it better than anyone.
+Morris said that after returning to the states she began to feel like she wasn’t supposed to be an artist anymore, so she tried her hand at photography.

 It wasn’t long after, that she realized her lack of sales in America was not so much because of a lack of talent but more because she was painting out of the fear and trauma she had experienced in Paraguay before coming back to America.

-That was 20 years ago, and Morris has since found her joy again in painting and teaching again.
-Her painting no longer reflects the fear she and her family once felt when living overseas.
-Now she brings joy to families by painting family portraits as well as using her gift in ministry by painting on stage at churches as part of the sermon.
+That was 20 years ago, and Morris has since found her joy again in painting and teaching.
+Now she brings joy to families by painting family portraits, as well as using her gift in ministry by painting on stage at churches as part of the sermon.

 During Sunday morning worship services, as the minister preaches, Morris paints what she hears in her heart in the sermon.
 She will be demonstrating this heartfelt style of painting in Greensburg on April 5 at the Christian Church.